In this section

 How is cyclic vomiting syndrome diagnosed/evaluated?

-The doctor will thoroughly study your child’s medical history to see if the vomiting episodes fit the typical pattern for this condition.
-Increasingly, doctors are using the historical diagnostic criteria to make a tentative diagnosis of CVS rather than subjecting patients to all the available testing.
-However, doctors may also use selected tests to exclude some serious surgical disorders.
+The medical provider will thoroughly study your child’s medical history to see if the vomiting episodes fit the typical pattern for this condition.
+CVS is diagnosed based on symptoms as there is no test to diagnose the condition.
+Providers may also use selected tests to exclude some serious surgical disorders that may mimic CVS.

 Diagnostic tests could include an upper GI series to rule out an anatomical reason for the symptoms, such as intestinal twisting or blockage, or an abdominal ultrasound to exclude kidney blockage or obstruction.
 Because the body’s vomiting center is based in the brain, occasionally your child’s doctor might use magnetic resonance imaging to look for a growth or blockage in the brain, though that is very rarely the cause of cyclic vomiting.
-The doctor might also use endoscopy to look for inflammation caused by food allergies or bacterial infection of stomach, as well as blood tests to check for metabolic, liver and pancreatic disorders.
+Depending on the child’s symptoms, the doctor might also use endoscopy to look for inflammation caused by food allergies or bacterial infection of stomach, as well as blood tests to check for metabolic, liver and pancreatic disorders.

 What is the treatment for cyclic vomiting syndrome?